Thank You for Supporting Southeast Supply Enhancement

-The Virginia Department of Environmental Quality (DEQ) is collecting public comments on its Draft Virginia Water Protection (VWP) Individual Permit No. 25-1277 as well as a tentative decision to issue the Upland 401 Water Quality Certification for Transcontinental Gas Pipe Line Company’s (Transco’s) Southeast Supply Enhancement Project.
+On November 10, we submitted the below comment to the Virginia Department of Environmental Quality on its Draft Virginia Water Protection (VWP) Individual Permit No. 25-1277 as well as a tentative decision to issue the Upland 401 Water Quality Certification for Transcontinental Gas Pipe Line Company’s (Transco’s) Southeast Supply Enhancement Project.
+The VA DEQ later approved this permit in December 2025.

 RE: DEQ’s Draft Virginia Water Protection (VWP) Individual Permit No. 25-127; Tentative Upland 401 Quality Certification No. 25-001